After working and travelling around for 7 weeks, I learned all the do’s and don’ts of Norway!

 Norway is a big country and a lot of people underestimate how long it can take to get to different places within it.
 This is especially important to remember when planning your itinerary.

-It is also important to note that you can’t judge the length of a drive by how many km’s it will be.
-What might not seem like a lot of km’s could take way longer than expected due to mountain switchback roads or slower driving conditions.
+You can’t judge the length of a drive by how many km it will be.
+What might not seem like a lot of km, could take way longer than expected due to mountain switchback roads or slower driving conditions.

-Even the estimated driving time on google maps will often be inaccurate and you’ll notice your ETA slowly increasing as you progress throughout the drive.
+Even the estimated driving time on Google Maps is often inaccurate and you’ll notice your ETA slowly increasing as you progress throughout the drive.

 Standing atop Preikestolen in Norway